Thinkwise/docs/docs/platform_overview.md

 Process tests are used to test processes in the context of a user.
 Process tests can be created in three ways:

-1. Recorded via the GUI.
+1. Recorded via the user interfaces.
 2. Modelled via the Software Factory.
 3. Automatically derived from the existing model.

-Process tests are executed by the GUI and the test results are stored in the Software Factory.
+Process tests are executed by the user interfaces and the test results are stored in the Software Factory.

 ![](assets/overview/test_case_recorder.jpg)
-*Recording test cases via the GUI*
+*Recording test cases via the user interfaces*

 The test results are also analyzed there.